stfc/cloud-ops-tools/AnsiblePlaybooks/meerkat/README.md

     - Harbor credentials to pull the HEPScore container
 - `key_name`
     - The name of the Openstack key name used to access newly created VMs
+- `openstack_username`
+    - The name of the user to log into VMs as

 It may also be necessary to set the environment variable `ANSIBLE_HOST_KEY_CHECKING` to False.
 This prevents an interactive prompt appearing for every VM to verify the host key.